ms264556/Hackery/pages/RuckusCountryCodeChange.md

 Ruckus Wireless ZoneDirector -- Command Line Interface Enter 'help' for a list of built-in commands.

-ruckus$ ruckus_cli2
+ruckus$ stty echo
-Welcome to Ruckus Unleashed Network Command Line Interface

-ruckus> exit
 ruckus$
 ```

-> You won't be able to see yourself typing `ruckus_cli2`. calling `ruckus_cli2` then `exit` restores local echo so you can see what you're typing.
+> You won't be able to see yourself typing `stty echo`.
+Calling `stty echo` restores local echo so you can see what you're typing.

 * [Other Access Points](https://alephsecurity.com/vulns/aleph-2019014#proof-of-concept)